odriverobotics/ODrive/getting-started.md

 ## Wiring up the ODrive

 <div class="alert">
-Make sure you have a good mechanical connection between the encoder and the motor, slip can cause disasterous oscillations.
+Make sure you have a good mechanical connection between the encoder and the motor, slip can cause disasterous oscillations or runaway.
 </div>

 All non-power I/O is 3.3V output and 5V tolerant on input, except: